OpeningDesign/Crema_Cafe/Ongoing Notes and Questions - [Project Name].md

 2017.03.23
 I'm uploading a new set of images with the corrections.
 The only change I made is to use a backlight as signage on the top shelf.
+The moon sticker is on an acrylic board.

 ******************